RetroDECK/ES-DE/INSTALL-DEV.md

         <!-- By default the systems are sorted by their full names, but this can be overridden by setting the optional
         <systemsortname> tag to an arbitrary value.
 As far as sorting is concerned, the effect will be identical to
         changing the <fullname> tag.
-Apart for system sorting, this tag has no effect and its actual value will not be displayed anywhere within the appliction. -->
+Apart for system sorting, this tag has no effect and its actual value will not be displayed anywhere within the appliction.
+Note that the sorting is done in lexicographic order. -->
         <systemsortname>Super Nintendo</systemsortname>

         <!-- The path to look for ROMs in. '~' will be expanded to $HOME or %HOMEPATH%, depending on the operating system.